Lee Siew Choh

 Lee Siew Choh (李绍祖 (李紹祖, Lei5 Siu6 Zou2, Lǐ Shàozǔ); 1 November 1917 – 18 July 2002) was a Singaporean politician and physician.
-He was the Member of Parliament for Queenstown from 1959 to 1963 and served as the NCMP from September 1988 to August 1991.
+He was the Member of the Legislative Assembly for Queenstown Constituency between 1959 and 1963 and the non-constituency Member of Parliament (NCMP) of the 7th Parliament between 1988 and 1991.

-Initially a member of the People's Action Party (PAP), he became a leader of the breakaway faction of Barisan Sosialis (BS) in 1961.
-After the BS merged with the Workers' Party (WP) in 1988, Lee stood as a WP candidate in the 1988 election and became Singapore's first Non-constituency Member of Parliament (NCMP) due to his best performance among the opposition candidates.
-He served as the NCMP from September 1988 to August 1991.
+Lee first entered Parliament during the 1959 general election representing Queenstown in colonial Singapore, consistent with the initial rise to power of the now-dominant People's Action Party (PAP); however, he left for Barisan Sosialis (BS) in 1961 when it was created as a defection from the PAP.
+After BS merged with the Workers' Party (WP) in 1988, Lee stood as a WP candidate for Eunos Group Representation Constituency (GRC) during the general election in the same year, becoming Singapore's first NCMP after obtaining the best result among defeated opposition candidates.
+He remained in the position until the 1991 general election.

 Biography

-Lee was born in Kuala Lumpur and was educated at Victoria Institution.
-He came to Singapore in 1934 and was trained as a medical doctor at King Edward VII College of Medicine.
-After graduating in 1942, he joined Kandang Kerbau Hospital as a doctor.
-He married a volunteer nurse Kathleen Fam Yin Oi (1919 – 20 April 2018) in 1943 during the Japanese occupation of Singapore, he was later sent to work as a medical officer at the Thai-Burmese border for two years, where the Death Railway was constructed.
+Lee was born in Kuala Lumpur (then located in Selangor in the Federated Malay States, the precursor to Malaysia) to Chinese parents of Cantonese descent and was educated at Victoria Institution, the city's premier school.
+He came to Singapore in 1934 and was trained as a medical doctor at King Edward VII College of Medicine (now the National University of Singapore's Medical Faculty).

+After graduating in 1942, Lee joined Kandang Kerbau Hospital as a doctor.
+He then married a volunteer nurse, Kathleen Fam Yin Oi (1919 – 20 April 2017) who was also the elder sister of Michael Fam, a fellow Singaporean Chinese of Hakka descent and Malaysian Chinese ancestry hailing from the town of Sandakan, Sabah, Malaysia located in Borneo island in 1943 during the Japanese occupation of Singapore, he was later sent to work as a medical officer at the Thai-Burmese border for two years, where the Death Railway was constructed.

+Lee was the secretary of the British Medical Association (Southern Branch).